 Step 1: Check the “toilet flapper”

 The toilet flapper is a common culprit for running toilets.
 These flaps are a seal for your toilet’s water tank.
 As they age, they can decay and crack.
-When this happens, the toilet flapper that is supposed to raise the lift arm in the tank, by pulling on a chain attached to the toilet flapper, has a hard time raising so water can fill the toilet bowl.
-However, where the issue occurs is when the flapper fails to drop back into position to seal the tank.
+When this happens, the toilet flapper which is supposed to raise the lift arm in the tank, by pulling on a chain attached to the toilet flapper, has a hard time raising so water can fill the toilet bowl.
+However, where the issue occurs when the flapper fails to drop back into position to seal the tank.

 The cracks or damage allow water to continue to leak into the toilet bowl, so you hear that constant running water.
 If you look at the toilet flapper and it is clearly a little worse for wear, you can try replacing it yourself.
 They are available at your local hardware store.
 You have to turn off the water supply on the valves beneath the toilet, flush and then remove leftover water in the bowl.
 You can then unhook the flapper and attach the new one.